A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: The Proposed MGF-based approach

-An MGF-based approach for the evaluation of the EC of diversity receivers under the ORA policy can be deduced as follows. \begin{proposition} Under the ORA policy, the EC of $L_p$-norm diversity receivers over arbitrary not necessarily independent nor identically distributed generalized fading channels can be expressed in terms of a single integral as
+which completes the proof. \end{proof} Based on the above lemma, a unified MGF-based approach for the evaluation of the EC of diversity receivers can be deduced as follows. \begin{proposition} The EC of $L$-branch diversity receivers over arbitrary not necessarily independent nor identically distributed generalized fading channels can be expressed in terms of a single integral as

-where $\mathcal{M}_{\vec{{\mathbf{R}}}^p}(u) = \mathbb{E}\langle\exp(-u\sum_{\ell=1}^L \mathcal{R}^p )\rangle$ is the joint MGF of the $p$-th exponent of the random vector $\vec{{\mathbf{R}}}$, and the function $C_{q}(u)$ is given by
+where $\mathcal{M}_{\vec{{\mathbf{R}}}^p}(u) \triangleq \mathbb{E}\langle\exp(-u\sum_{\ell=1}^L \mathcal{R}^p )\rangle$ is the joint MGF of the $p$-th exponent of the random vector $\vec{{\mathbf{R}}}$, $K_{p,q} = \sqrt[q]{E_s/N_0 L^{(p-q-1)/2}}$ and the function $C_{q}(u)$ is given by